praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 that my code got optimized while the OpenTK code got less so.
 This is definitely a topic worth pursuing.
-I would need to analyze the actual code generated to see why such a difference exists and then do further analysis to see what C# definitions caused that difference.
+I would need to analyze the actual code generated to see why such a difference exists, and then do further analysis to see what C# definitions caused that difference.

     I didn't do any of that work.
 So, for now, let's just say